factorio-rivets/rivets-injector/README.md

 </div>

 # Rivets injector 🔩
-A small windows application that injects the librivets .dll Intended to be small, simple, and stable.
+A small windows application that injects the `rivets.dll`.
+Intended to be small, simple, and stable.
 Should be updated very infrequently.

 Preforms the following operations: